luigifreda/3dpatrolling/patrolling_ws/src/nav/README.md

 * *0*: normal mode (you have to press the button play to start)
 * *1*: headless mode (hidden) with automatic start (less computational demanding)
 * *2*: normal mode with automatic start

+The option `V-REP mode` on the Qt GUI allows selecting the value of the variable `LAUNCH_VREP_MODE`.

 ---
 ## RVIZ Interface